 Real programmers are still around.
 We have better computers now, and we’ve learned the latest languages.
 We write code if anyone lets us.
 But we are sensitive.
 We don’t like to be called names like “old-fashioned” or “obsolete”.
 So we try, as best we can, to go with the program and use the packages.
 We want to keep our jobs.

 One day society will collapse.
 Without access to package repositories and web sites, we’ll be the only ones left who can program a computer.
 We’ll be the heroes who rebuilt civilization.
-Admittedly, it’s more likely that we’ll be the first ones to die after the supply of frozen burritos and Starbucks coffee dries up.
+Admittedly, it’s more likely that we’ll be the first ones to die after the supply of frozen burritos and Starbucks coffee runs out.

 Until then, when nobody is looking, we break out the C compiler and keep the tradition alive.
 We open a text editor.
 The code flows.